phalcon/documentation/docs/routing.md

 In the above, the `[/]{0,1}` allows for an optional trailing slash

 ## Callbacks
 Sometimes, routes should only be matched if they meet specific conditions.
 You can add arbitrary conditions to routes using the `beforeMatch` callback.
-If this function return `false`, the route will be treated as non-matched:
+If this function returns `false`, the route will be treated as non-matched:

 ```php
 <?php